 With our partners, we aim to provide a valuable personal account to the ongoing family law debate within Australia.
-We aim to highlight the experiences of children bereaved by homicide and/or family violence as a means to lobby the family law courts to prioritise children's safety, rather than parental rights.
+We aim to highlight the experiences of children as a means to lobby the family law courts to provide more checks and balances, understanding the rights of children independently of parental rights.

 The story Joy tells can ensure that an alternative narrative exists, and that children bereaved by family homicide feel their experiences are valid despite their fragmented memory, and that women like Carolyn who die from their intimate partners weekly are remembered as women and mothers first and victims second.

 There are women who are vulnerable to family violence who will not see this film if it screens only at festivals or on television.
 So we'd like to organise and fund small scale, intimate, safe and free community screenings with post-screening discussions, outreach, and support.
 While watching this film privately on a device can be an apt mode of delivery for some, physical gatherings and discussions are critical in overcoming the stigma and silence around family violence.

 Our film has great potential for use within secondary and tertiary education.
 Much of the narrative of this film occurs while Kathryn was a secondary / tertiary student.
 She is for many Australians an identifiable and relatable character.
 Beyond family homicide, Kathryn’s story addresses many other issues from motherlessness to PTSD and mental health, and given its confronting and even controversial nature, we believe it will naturally be a good discussion starter.